The 5 Best Canon AT-1 Camera Lenses

-Employing a standardized filter thread size is smart since you only need to pick up and bring just one set of filters.
+Utilising a standardized filter thread size is nice since you just need to spend money on and carry one set of filters.

-Several telephoto and zooms have bigger filter ring thread diameters due to the fact that they have sizeable front lens elements.
+Several zoom and telephoto lenses have larger filter ring thread diameters as they have sizeable front lens elements.

 FD vs FL Lens Mount

-The Canon FL lens mount was made before the FD mount.
-You may use FL mount lenses on the FD lens mount, and FD mount lenses can be used on the FL mount.
+The Canon FL mount was made prior to the FD lens mount.
+You can make use of FL mount lenses on the FD mount, and FD lenses can be used on the FL lens mount.

-What Canon FL lenses lack is the ability to automatically do stop-down metering.
-Therefore FL mount lenses will need to be stopped down by using the depth-of-preview switch to ensure that the AT-1’s light meter to show an accurate reading.
+What Canon FL lenses do not have the technology to automatically do stop-down metering.
+What this means is the lens are required to be stopped down by pressing the depth-of-preview switch to enable the AT-1’s light meter to display a correct value.

 FD vs new FD Lenses

-The body of the new FD lens rotates to lock onto the AT-1.
-As opposed to original FD lenses which have a breech-lock ring at the rear of the lens that is required to be rotated to be able to mount a lens.
+The entire new FD lens rotates to lock onto the AT-1.
+As opposed to original FD lenses which have a breech-lock ring at the back of the lens that has to be tightened to be able to mount a lens.

-Occasionally you will see new FD lenses referred to as FDn lenses.
+Often you will find new FD lenses referred to as FDn lenses.

-The improvement in the design of the breech-lock ring was on account of complaints.
-A small group of users experienced lenses getting stuck on a camera mount.
+The change in the design of the breech-lock ring was as a result of complaints.
+A minority of users had lenses getting jammed on a camera mount.

-If you are not familiar with attaching an FD mount lens to a camera, don’t fret.
-Simply take it slow and don't force anything.
+If you are unfamiliar with putting on an FD mount lens to a camera body, don’t be anxious.
+Just simply take the process slow and do not force anything.

 Telling FD and FDn Lenses Apart

-You can instantly tell FD and new FD lenses from one another.
+You can quickly tell new FD and FD lenses from one another.
 New FD lenses have a silver button on the outside of the lens, near the mount.

-The first version of FD lenses have a ring that is required to be rotated in order to lock the lens to the camera mount.
+The older FD lenses have a ring that is required to be rotated in order to lock the lens to the camera mount.

-That finishes the best Canon AT-1 lenses.
-When more info on the camera is published on Outside the Shot, you will be able to find links here.
+That finishes the best AT-1 lenses.
+Soon after additional info on the camera is put onto the site, it will be linked to below.